Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 When you’re getting started with local links, building citations should be your first step.
 The goal of citation building is to get basic information about your business placed in as many sources as possible.

 Citations are not the same as backlinks.
 Backlinks are links from other websites to your own site.
-Citations, on the other hand, are listings in online business directories that include your business’s name, address, and phone number, or NAP.
-Often, these business directories also include a link to your website — so building citations can often also help you earn links.
+Citations, on the other hand, are listings in online business directories that include your business’s name, address, and phone number, often abbreviated to NAP.
+These business directories often also include a link to your website — so building citations can often also help you earn links.

-With business directories, you’ll often get nofollow links.
-But these links are incredibly easy to build and help your business establish relevancy, making it worthwhile to get as many directory placements as you can.
+With business directories, you usually get nofollow links.
+But these links are incredibly easy to build and help your business establish relevancy, making it worthwhile to get as many relevant directory placements as you can.

 There are dozens of free local business directories where you can build citations, like Yelp, YellowPages, NextDoor, and more.